 First up in connecting the experience is to map out exactly what information each department is currently in control of, and what tools they use to manage that content.

-List out what data and collateral is used in the sales cycle, who is in control of this content, and who needs access to it to successfully meet their goals.
+List out what data and collateral are used in the sales cycle, who is in control of this content, and who needs access to it to successfully meet their goals.

 Who Needs It

-Now that the map has been made, it’s time to simplyfy it.
+Now that the map has been made, it’s time to simplify it.

 Identify the main bottlenecks of sharing information and determine your priorities.

-Decide which process and tools are core to the workflow, such as CRM and PLM systems, and which ones can be consolidated/replaced, such as the many google spreadsheets holding siloed information.
+Decide which processes and tools are core to the workflow, such as CRM and PLM systems, and which ones can be consolidated/replaced, such as the many google spreadsheets holding siloed information.